History, tourist information, and nearby accommodation

 Longborough is named for the presence of a long barrow, or Neolithic burial chamber, on the hill above the village.
 The Domesday Book has this to say about Longborough:

-There are three manors mentioned, one of which, as mentioned, was in royal hands.
+There are three manors mentioned, one of which, as mentioned above, was in royal hands.
 This manor was eventually passed to the Mortimer family, one of the most powerful families in medieval England.

 Address: Longborough, Cotswolds, Gloucestershire, England